 Across the bay from the marina in Marmaris, the private beach at the Elegance Hotel International is an oasis of calm, featuring a wooden pier lined with loungers and a peaceful swimming pool surrounded by palm trees.

 And for the ultimate wellness experience, the tranquil Six Senses Kaplankaya is the place to go.
-As well as a hammam, sauna, watsu pool and personalised therapies, the spa also offers multi-day fitness, detoxing, anti-ageing and sleep programmes for those who wish to spend more time at the venue.
+As well as a hammam, sauna, watsu pool and personalized therapies, the spa also offers multi-day fitness, detoxing, anti-aging and sleep programs for those who wish to spend more time at the venue.

 Further along the coast, the wide sandy beach at Butterfly Valley enjoys a spectacular setting, flanked by soaring sea cliffs.
 It's best reached by tender, and clear, shallow water here makes it a perfect, quiet spot for snorkeling as well as swimming.